rfg-modding/SyncFaction/docs/intro.md

 * RFG is not modding-friendly game.
 Players will crash if their game files are not the same, that's why we need something to keep everyone updated
 * There is no simple way to auto-download new maps as in other games.
 Currently they are part of the patch and we release updates to add more
 * Multiplayer is currently broken in GOG version of the game, we fixed that
+* Want to use mods AND play multiplayer?
+Roll back to unpatched version of the game?
+SyncFaction lets you switch between versions in 1 click, see [Usage](usage.md)

 ### FactionFiles Discord